anoma/nspec/docs/implementation/risc0.md

 # RISC0

+## Primitive choices

+TODO: Fill in all primitive choices made in the implementation.

+## Encoding choices

+TODO: Fill in all encoding choices made in the implementation.

+## Other decisions

-TODO: Fill in all primitive choices and other decisions made in the implementation.
+TODO: Fill in all other decisions made in the implementation.